Executive Director & Founder

 David received both his undergraduate and law degrees from the University of California, Berkeley.

-Jacob is a recent graduate of William & Mary Law School, where he focused on election law and related fields.
-In addition to his studies, he led the William & Mary Election Law Society and received the Thomas Jefferson Prize for his student note on the regulation of hybrid political action committees.
+Jacob is a graduate of William & Mary Law School, where he focused on election law and related fields.
+While in law school, Jacob spent a summer with the Virginia Department of Elections, where he spearheaded the Department’s effort to update Virginia’s election recount guidelines.
+He also led the William & Mary Election Law Society and received the Thomas Jefferson Prize for his published student note on the regulation of hybrid political action committees.
+Prior to law school, Jacob graduated with distinction from Indiana University, where he studied cognitive science and chemistry.